Your business doesn’t operate in a vacuum.

 There are so many different opportunities for you to use this tool to your advantage.
 They offer a 30-day free trial, so it’s worth giving it a try.

 With a name like SpyFu, it’s no surprise that this tool is a top choice for spying on your competitors.

 Here’s how it works.
-After you search for the domain of your competitors, you’ll see where they’ve been on Google for the past 11 years.
+After you search for the domain of your competitors, you’ll see where they’ve been on Google.